It Pays to Think Independently

 Editorial Notes

-If an article appears in another language, we kindly ask readers to use their browser’s “Translate” function.
-This is preferable to relying on third-party interpretations and, in our view, better than skipping the reading altogether.
-Some articles from 2015–2020 are being remounted from the original Diaries.
+Please note that if an article appears in another language, we kindly ask the reader to “Translate” using their browser as some articles from 2015–2020 are being remounted from our original Diaries.

 This site is an Amazon Associate.
 Purchases made through Amazon links may earn an affiliate commission.